-It’s that time of the year again: the time to claim your tax refund to Germany otherwise called “Steuererklärung”.
-Yes sir/m’am, you ‘ll be able to get money back, and sometimes up to a few hundred euros or more.
+It’s that time of the year again: the time to do your tax return in Germany otherwise known as “Steuererklärung”.
+Yes sir/m’am, you’ll be able to get money back, and sometimes up to a few thousand euros.
+We show you how in this step by step guide.

 - The road to your tax refund in Germany :